Cray-HPE/docs-csm/operations/firmware/FAS_CLI.md

         }
       }
     }
     ```

-    View the operation data.
-If the model name is different between identical hardware, it may be appropriate to update the image model with the model of the noSolution hardware.
+1. View the operation data.

+    If the model name is different between identical hardware, it may be appropriate to update the image model with the model of the `noSolution` hardware.

+    Modify the following command to specify the actual `operationID` of the operation to be examined.

     ```bash
-    ncn# cray fas operations describe {operationID} --format json {
+    ncn-mw# cray fas operations describe {operationID} --format json
+    ```

+    Example output:

+    ```json
+    {
       "fromFirmwareVersion": "sc.1.3.307-prod-master.arm64.2020-06-13T00:28:26+00:00.f91edff",
       "fromTag": "",